Katsuhiko Kashiwazaki: Biography

 Katsuhiko Kashiwazaki began to practice judo at the age of 10.
 His first coach was the 5th dan master of Shotaro Kubo.
 While in high school and before entering Tokai University train the future champion became the master Yuto Wayama.
 While studying at the University of Tokyo, preparation Katsuhiko Kashiwazaki became a two-time world champion in judo (in 1967 and 1973) and three-time Japanese champion Nobuyuki Sato.
 Three teachers became an example for Katsuhiko Kashiwazaki.
-He later noted that Shotaro Kubo taught him the spirit of judo, Yuto Wayama passed on the basics of neaza, and Nobuyuki Sato was an example of perseverance for him.
+He later noted that Shotaro Kubo taught him the spirit of judo, Yuto Wayama passed on the basics of newaza, and Nobuyuki Sato was an example of perseverance for him.

 Master Nobuyuki Sato's Style influenced Kashiwazaki's projection tendency through throws and newaza.
 Indeed, Isao Okano notes Sato sensei's ability use hikkikomi gaeshi before taking control of your opponent on the ground.
 According to Kashiwazaki, his teacher also received the nickname "Newaza Sato" in connection with his military equipment.

 Career

 One of the first international achievements of Kashiwazaki was not in judo, but in sambo.
 He won a silver medal at the European Open in Riga in 1972 in the category up to 62 kg.
 Sato Sensei won the gold medal, whom Katsuhiko Kashiwazaki accompanied at the event.
 He soon won the SAMBO World Championship in 1975 in the same weight category.
 He performed in the featherweight category (up to 65 kg).
-Champion (1975 and 1978-1980), silver (1976) and bronze (1974, 1982) medalist of the Japanese championships.
+Champion (1975 and 1978–1980), silver (1976) and bronze (1974, 1982) medalist of the Japanese championships.
 Winner and medalist of international tournaments.
 Winner (1982) and bronze medalist (1978) of the international tournament in memory of JKanō Jigorō in Tokyo.
 Silver medalist at the 1975 World Championship in Vienna.
 At the 1981 World Championships in Maastricht, he climbed to the highest step of the podium.

 After Kashiwazaki completed his competition, he moved to London to teach at Budokwai.
 There he met and became friends with the famous photographer Terence Donovan, who trained in the club and with whom they later wrote the book Fighting judo.
 Katsuhiko Kashiwazaki was later the national judo coach in Canada, Germany and other countries.
 Since 2009, he became head coach at Budo International University in Japan.